Cyril Radcliffe, 1st Viscount Radcliffe: Later career

-In 1949, Radcliffe was made a Lord of Appeal in Ordinary, sworn of the Privy Council, and created a law lord as Baron Radcliffe, of Werneth in the County of Lancaster.
+In 1949, Radcliffe was made a Lord of Appeal in Ordinary, by the title of Baron Radcliffe, of Werneth in the County of Lancaster, and was sworn of the Privy Council.
 Unusually, he had not previously been a judge.
 This was the last instance of a lawyer being appointed to the highest court in the United Kingdom until Jonathan Sumption's appointment to the Supreme Court of the United Kingdom in 2012.
 In 1962, he was made a hereditary peer as Viscount Radcliffe, of Hampton Lucy in the County of Warwick.

 In the 1940s and 1950s, he chaired a string of public enquiries and held numerous trusteeships, governorships, and chairmanships right up until his death, earning him the nickname "the Great Investigator."
 For example, he chaired the 1948 Committee of Enquiry into the Future of the British Film Institute, whose recommendations led to the post-war modernisation of the BFI.
 As a Law Lord, Radcliffe produced a 1956 proposal for a constitution for Cyprus that would grant self-determination to the British colony.
 His 1956 proposal sought to delay independence until the "Cyprus problem" of tensions between the island's Greek Cypriots and Turkish Cypriots was resolved.
 From 1957, he was chairman of the Radcliffe Committee, which investigated the United Kingdom's monetary and credit system.
 While the impact of the committee's Radcliffe report on monetary policy is debated, it spurred the creation of Girobank.

 Radcliffe was also a frequent public speaker and wrote numerous books.
 For example, he gave the BBC Reith Lecture in 1951, a series of seven broadcasts titled Power and the State, which examined the features of democratic society and considered the problematic notions of power and authority.
 Radcliffe's 1960 talk for the Northwestern University Pritzker School of Law's Julius Rosenthal Foundation Lecture Series was published as The Law & Its Compass, which was positively reviewed for its defense of natural law.
 He also presented the Oxford University Romanes Lecture in 1963 on Mountstuart Elphinstone.